Multi-Grade Deep Learning for Partial Differential Equations with Applications to the Burgers Equation: Introduction

-In this paper, we propose a two-stage (TS) multi-grade deep learning (MGDL) method to address the limitations of DNNs when used in solving PDEs.
-The MGDL method was previously proposed in \cite{xu2023multi, xu2023successive} in a general setting.
-The main idea of the MGDL is based on residual learning, where each grade stacks additional layers on top of the previous grade (with fixed parameters) to learn the residual of the approximation.
-The original training of multi-grade DNN is conducted grade by grade.
-For each grade, one only needs to solve a relatively small-scale optimization problem to learn a shallow DNN.
-To avoid the MGDL method getting trapped in an unwanted local minimizer, we propose a two-stage training strategy for the multi-grade neural network solution of PDEs.
-In the first stage, we train the multi-grade deep network incrementally, one grade at a time.
-In the second stage, we unfreeze the parameters of certain layers of the last several grades and retrain them in a bigger range using the minimizer obtained in the first stage as the initial guess.
-The TS-MGDL strategy allows for more effective training of the network while preserving the high approximation capabilities of DNNs and reducing the negative impact of overfitting.
+In this paper, we introduce a two-stage multi-grade deep learning (TS-MGDL) method to address the limitations of DNNs, particularly when solving nonlinear PDEs.
+Because the original multi-grade deep learning (MGDL) approach relies on greedy training, while it proved effective for linear problems where the residual could be precisely determined, it may encounter difficulties in achieving high-accuracy numerical solutions when dealing with the complexities of nonlinearity.
+To prevent the MGDL method from getting trapped in an undesirable local minimizer, we propose a two-stage training strategy.
+In the first stage, the multi-grade deep network is trained incrementally, grade by grade, with each new grade learning additional features.
+In the second stage, to achieve higher prediction accuracy, we unfreeze the parameters of certain layers from the last several grades and retrain them over a broader range.
+Furthermore, we prove that each grade and stage in TS-MGDL reduces the loss function when choosing an appropriate optimization strategy.

-The Burgers equation is one of the most notable equations that combine both nonlinear propagation effects and diffusive effects \cite{whitham2011}.
-It is widely recognized that despite the initial function being smooth, the solution of this equation may exhibit a jump discontinuity known as a shock wave.
-The Burgers equation has found wide applications in different fields such as nonlinear wave propagation, turbulence, and shock wave.
-However, due to its inherent nonlinearity, the Burgers equation is difficult to solve.
-As a result, the Burgers equation is often used as a benchmark to test PDE solvers \cite{LuLiuShu2021}.
-For this reason, this study focuses on the Burgers equation.
+The Burgers equation is a fundamental equation in nonlinear dynamics, combining both nonlinear propagation effects and diffusive phenomena \cite{whitham2011}.
+It is well-known for its potential to develop a jump discontinuity, or shock wave, even from a smooth initial condition.
+Due to its inherent nonlinearity and sharp gradients, solving the Burgers equation presents significant challenges, making it a benchmark problem for testing PDE solvers \cite{LuLiuShu2021}.
+This study focuses on the Burgers equation due to its complexity and relevance in various applications such as nonlinear wave propagation, turbulence, and shock waves.

+MGDL improves DNN training through a unique architectural and optimization strategy that distinguishes it from several established frameworks: \begin{itemize} \item {\bf Residual Networks (ResNet):} While ResNets \cite{he2016deep} use skip connections to stabilize gradient flow in a single, jointly-optimized model, MGDL decomposes the problem.
+It builds depth incrementally by training shallow subnetworks on the residuals of previous grades, reducing optimization complexity by focusing on one grade at a time.

+\item {\bf Relay Backpropagation:} Similar to MGDL, relay backpropagation \cite{shen2016relay} partitions networks into segments with local losses.
+However, it optimizes all segments simultaneously.
+MGDL adopts a sequential freezing mechanism, where earlier subnetworks remain fixed, preventing the gradient interference common in joint multi-loss optimization.